Notice of Accessing, Collecting, Storing, Using and Disclosing Energy Usage Information

 - Fulfilling system, grid, or operational needs;

-- Providing you the ability to see your energy usage on a next-day basis, for customers with a SmartMeter, by logging into the My Account section of our website;
+- Providing you the ability to see your energy usage on a next-day basis, for customers with an Edison SmartConnect™ meter, by logging into My Account on SCE.com;

 - Providing other services as required by state or federal law, or by an order of the California Public Utilities Commission (CPUC); and/or

 - Planning, implementing, or evaluating SCE’s Demand Response, Energy Management, or Energy Efficiency programs.

 WHEN AND WITH WHOM SCE SHARES ENERGY USAGE INFORMATION

 We do not disclose your Energy Usage Information to third parties without your prior written consent, except in the following cases:

 - We may contract with third parties to help us provide the essential services described above.
 When necessary to perform the work, we may share your Energy Usage Information with our third-party contractors.
 In our contracts with the third-party contractors, we require them to have policies and procedures to protect our customers’ Energy Usage Information from being disclosed.